Sunitinib (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Bloody vomit or black, tarry stools, nosebleeds, or other unusual bleeding or bruising
+- Blood in your vomit or stools, nosebleeds, or other unusual bleeding or bruising

-- Jaw tightness, swelling, numbing, or pain or a loose tooth
+- Heavy feeling, swelling, numbness, or pain in your jaw, or a loose tooth

 - Rapid weight gain, swelling in your hands, ankles, or feet

 - Shaking, trembling, sweating, fast or pounding heartbeat, lightheadedness, hunger, confusion